 Carefully remove the lid from the Dutch oven.
 At this stage, your bread hasn’t finished cooking, but it should have risen quickly formed a nice round shape.
 In this picture, you can see where the bread split along my crosshatch scoring.

-Bake without the lid for another 20 to 25 minutes (temperature stays the same at 450 degrees).
+Bake without the lid for another 20 to 25 minutes (temperature stays the same).

 Once your bread has finished baking, turn it out onto a cooling rack.
 If you thump the bottom of the loaf, it should sound hollow.
 Your crust should have a nice golden brown color.
 And if you listen closely, you should hear your bread crackle slightly (like a campfire).